Lisieux: Population

-As of 2017, Lisieux is Calvados' third largest commune in terms of population, after Caen and Hérouville-Saint-Clair.
+Lisieux is Calvados' third largest commune in terms of population, after Caen and Hérouville-Saint-Clair.
 Its functional urban area of 55,168 inhabitants is the second largest of the department, after Caen.
-The inhabitants of Lisieux are known as Lexoviens.
+The inhabitants of Lisieux are known as Lexoviens in French.

 Sights

 About 60 percent of the town was destroyed in 1944, so few of the monuments have been preserved.